H-vision partners

 Managing Director Air Liquide Industrie BV

-'It is Air Liquide's ambition to be a leader in the sustainability and production of industrial gases and thus to contribute to the realization of the climate goals.
-At the end of November 2018, Air Liquide announced its ambition and goals for 2025.
-With a global approach, the group takes active measures to achieve the climate goals with sustainable, low-carbon solutions.
-Participation in the H-vision project fits in seamlessly with this.'
+'Air Liquide's ambition is to be a leader in the sustainability and production of industrial gases and thus contribute to achieving climate goals.
+In 2021, Air Liquide announced its further ambitions and goals for 2035.
+With a global approach, the group is taking active measures to achieve climate goals withsustainable, low-carbon solutions.
+The development of the Upcycle Hydrogen concept is an example of this.'

 Gert Jan ten Cate